 17 Continue along the old railway line.
 This was originally one of Brunel's broad gauge railways, but in common with the rest of the GWR it became standard gauge in 1871.
 Passenger services ceased between Princes Risborough, Thame and Oxford in 1963, although freight services continued to Thame until 1991.
-Sadly the roofed structure of The station in 1962 Thame Station and the rest of the buildings have now gone, with just the platforms remaining.
+Sadly the roofed structure of Thame Station and the rest of the buildings have now gone, with just the platforms remaining.

 18 After the next bridge turn right, off the Phoenix Trail, through Chowns Close (named after a former chair of the Council) and at the end, turn left onto Thame Park Road.
 Across the road, to the right of an alleyway, once stood All Saints' Mission Church.
-This "tin tabernacle" provided for the traditional religious needs of this part of the town until it was taken down in the1980s.
+This "tin tabernacle" provided for the traditional religious needs of this part of the town until it was taken down in the 1980s.

-The name of The Falcon derives from the crest of the Dormer family, landowners when the pub was first opened in 1861.
+19 The name of The Falcon derives from the crest of the Dormer family, landowners when the pub was first opened in 1861.
 When the railway came to Thame it was often referred to as the Falcon Railway Hotel.
 The original structure was replaced after a disastrous fire in 1900.
 The Falcon is now the last of the many pubs and beer houses that were once prominent in this area.
-20 The house opposite the Falcon was until the 1990s Thame Police Station which was built at the road junction facing Park Street in 1854.
-With its proximity to the railway station the adjoining area became a small industrial 4 The Cross Keys has imposed itself on this junction since 1841 when Thomas Burnard was the first licensee.
-Its architecture typifies the new beer houses that sprang up in the country around that time.
-The name stems from Christian heraldry and HAMPDEN AVENU